John-Abbott-College/6P3-Notes/wk9/python-extras.md

 [`argparse`](https://docs.python.org/3.10/library/argparse.html#module-argparse "argparse: Command-line option and argument parsing library.") is a built-in module that  makes it easy to write user-friendly command-line interfaces.

 Once the script defines what arguments are required, `argparse` will figure out how to parse those out of [`sys.argv`](https://docs.python.org/3.10/library/sys.html#sys.argv "sys.argv").
-The [`argparse`](https://docs.python.org/3.10/library/argparse.html#module-argparse "argparse: Command-line option and argument parsing library.") module also automatically generates help and usage messages and issues errors when users give the program invalid arguments.
+The [`argparse`](https://docs.python.org/3.10/library/argparse.html#module-argparse "argparse: Command-line option and argument parsing library.") module also automatically generates help and usage messages, and issues errors when users give the program invalid arguments.

-> For a basic tutorial of `argparse`, see [this page](https://docs.python.org/3.10/howto/argparse.html#id1)
+> For a basic tutorial of `argparse`, see [this page](https://docs.python.org/3.10/howto/argparse.html#id1).

-In it's simplest form, `argparse` must be imported and a parser must be instantiated:
+In its simplest form, `argparse` must be imported and a parser must be instantiated:

 ```python
 # myscript.py